redox-os/rfcs/text/0010-optional-services.md

 - What else is needed to start up a service?
 - Should shutdown timeout be a service toml field?
 - Get service names from the `service.toml` file for that service instead of an explicit name field?
+- Detached services should be replaced by a list of capabilities a service-monitor needs to acquire for proper function?